aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 Likewise, we think it is easy to find examples of "partially-defined" problems that can be solved by the application of common sense knowledge and reasoning; and if one identifies the concept of a "constraint" from the above analysis with the concept of a "goal" (a desirable state of the world) in logic-based planning, then "radical" problems that are solvable by common sense could be cases in which some goals are less important than others and can be sacrificed (there is a goal-hierarchy); such an example is brought up (in chapter 9) of the book "Machines like Us", which discusses how a self-driving car equipped with common sense may decide to modify an original plan of action (like driving to a specific grocery store) because of an unexpected obstacle on the road, and decide instead to go to another grocery store (to get the same or a similar kind of groceries it was ordered to get).

-== History of AI
+// == History of AI

+// Artificial Intelligence is an extremely broad area of study that has undergone various "summers" and "winters" @ilkou2020symbolic; spanning over decades of research from its first inception in the last century, and preoccuping some of the most brilliant minds in logic, mathematics, philosophy and computer science.

+// Unfortunately, it is impossible to cover all of its history in the present work, we will therefore spend the next few pages painting it in very broad strokes; we will focus mostly on the more traditional Symbolic or "Good Old Fashioned AI" (GOFAI) approach, which will be most relevant to the present work.

+// As we already mentioned in the section dedicated to the Lisp programming language(s), the term "Artificial Intelligence" (AI) proper was first coined in 1956 by John McCarthy; but the study of so called "thinking machines" is a little older than that @smith2006history.

+== The Turing Test

 The goal of formalizing Common Sense has arguably not been the (sole) focus of AI during the past 70 or so years of its existence; in what follows we shall (very) briefly discuss some of the broad ideas in AI, to then get back to the more specific problem in question.

-Artificial Intelligence is an extremely broad area of study that has undergone various "summers" and "winters" @ilkou2020symbolic; spanning over decades of research from its first inception in the last century, and preoccuping some of the most brilliant minds in logic, mathematics, philosophy and computer science.

-Unfortunately, it is impossible to cover all of its history in the present work, we will therefore spend the next few pages painting it in very broad strokes; we will focus mostly on the more traditional Symbolic or "Good Old Fashioned AI" (GOFAI) approach, which will be most relevant to the present work.

-As we already mentioned in the section dedicated to the Lisp programming language(s), the term "Artificial Intelligence" (AI) proper was first coined in 1956 by John McCarthy; but the study of so called "thinking machines" is a little older than that @smith2006history.

-== The Turing Test

 Back in 1950, British mathematician, logician and cryptanalist Alan Turing (1912-1954), set out on the ambitious journey of determining whether sentient behaviour was "provably computable" @turing2009computing, @smith2006history.